EKennard/Inner-Balance/README.md

 # Introduction

 ### Brief
-Inner Balance is a visually calming and accessible single page website built using HTML, CSS, and Bootstrap to promote mindfulness and mental well-being.
+Inner Balance is a wellness-focused website built using HTML, CSS, and Bootstrap to promote mindfulness and mental well-being.
+It is designed to introduce users to meditation and breathwork techniques, giving them the tools they need to combat stress and anxiety.

 ### Key Objectives
--	Provide concise meditation guides for beginners and experienced practitioners.
+-	Provide meditation guides for beginners and experienced practitioners alike.
 -	Create a soothing visual atmosphere to encourage relaxation.
 -	Ensure mobile responsiveness for seamless user experience across devices.
 -	Utilize Bootstrap components for structured and engaging design.

 ## UX/UI Design

+The website is designed for:
+- Users seeking beginner-friendly guidance on meditation and breathwork techniques .
+- Those looking for accessible, and easy-to-navigate wellness resources.

 ### User Stories
 #### Must Haves:
 <li>As a user, I want a calming and visually appealing homepage with clear navigation links to the different sections within the page so that I feel immediately relaxed when I visit the site and can easily access relevant content.